ivos/git-crash-course/Readme.md

     git commit -m "Add update customer."

+You have created a new commit locally.
+Now you need to **push** the commit to the remote repo to backup your work and share it with other team members.

+Provided you have setup the local branch as tracking its remote branch (see above)

+    git push

 ### 5.3 Writing commit messages

 Find out what the rules are for the Git repo you are contributing to,